 Extortion.
 In some circumstances, a bribe may be extorted from the payer.
 For example, a contractor may be informed that if it does not pay a bribe, it will not receive a payment to which it is entitled.
 Alternatively, a police or immigration official may, in threatening circumstances, demand a bribe.

 Normal business practice.
-Some offences are committed in the mistaken belief that practices, such as the inflation of claims or the wrongful withholding of payment, are normal business acts and do not constitute criminal offences.
+Some offences are committed in the mistaken belief that common practices, such as the inflation of claims, or the wrongful withholding of payment, are normal business practice and do not constitute criminal offences.

 The nature of infrastructure projects: The nature of infrastructure projects facilitates corruption.
-In particular, the complex contractual structure, the diversity of skills, different project phases, the large size, uniqueness and complexity of projects, the concealment of some items of work by other items, the lack of transparency in the industry, and the extent of government involvement all contribute to an environment in which bribery, extortion and fraud can be difficult to prevent and detect.
-Each of these features is discussed in more detail below.
+In particular, the complex contractual structure; the diversity of skills and standards; different project phases; the large size, uniqueness and complexity of projects; the concealment of some items of work by other items; the lack of transparency in the sector; the extent of government involvement; acceptance of the status quo; and the absence of effective anti-corruption measures.
+These factors all contribute to an environment in which bribery, extortion and fraud can be difficult to prevent and detect .
+Each of these factors is discussed in more detail below.

 Contractual structure: Infrastructure projects normally have a large number of participants linked together in a complex contractual structure.
 Each link has its own contractual documentation, and particular risks and difficulties.
 The project owner may contract with funders, consultants and with a main contractor to construct the project.
 The main contractor may then sub-contract key parts of the project to major sub-contractors.
 Those sub-contractors may in turn sub-sub-contract parts of their work to sub-sub-contractors.
 These sub-sub-contractors will purchase equipment and materials from suppliers, and may further sub-contract parts of their work.
 The resultant contractual cascade could easily have in excess of 100 contractual links.
 Every contractual link provides the opportunity for someone to pay a bribe in return for an award of the relevant contract.
 In relation to every contractual link, works and services are provided in exchange for payment.
 Each such exchange provides an opportunity for bribery and/or fraud in relation, for example, to obtaining certification for work or extensions of time, obtaining payment, collusion, price fixing, or inflated claims.
 In the operation phase, there is opportunity for corruption in relation to the maintenance and public use of the project.
 An example of a complex structure in relation to the construction of a power station project is shown in the diagram below: